CarlSorqvist/PsCertTools/CertReqTools/README.md

 # Introduction

-PowerShell 5 module for simplifying generating, submitting and retrieving certificate requests and certificates.
+PowerShell 5 module that simplifies generating, submitting and retrieving certificate requests and certificates towards an Active Directory Certificate Services CA.